SteveJustin1963/tec-CORE-MEMORY/README.md

 ```
-A hacker from days of old creed,
+A hacker from days old creed,
-Made RAM with a ferrite bead.
+ made RAM with oh little ferrite beads.
-His SBC groaned,
+  His old SBC did groan,
-But memory honed,
+   But memory was well honed,
-A trick that the ancients decreed!
+    A trick that the ancients still decree!
 ```